rafdewes/HyperMTL/README.md

 # HyperMTL Monitoring

 This is a prototype implementation for sequential monitoring of HyperMTL.
-It requires python 3 and the [reelay package](https://doganulus.github.io/reelay/) from Dogan Ulus.

 The program will evaluate if a HyperMTL-B specification is satisfied by a list of traces.
 To run it, execute file `morthy.py` with two arguments: (1) input file of the HyperMTL specification formatted as described below, (2) input file with list of traces.

+Example: `morthy.py specs/spectest_a traces/traces_a.txt -v`

 Other command options: `-v` verbosity, `-d <samplerate>` enable discretization, `-o <outputfile>` set output

+## Install requirements

+Written in python 3, the implementation builds on the [reelay package](https://doganulus.github.io/reelay/) from Dogan Ulus.
+Additional requirements are packages sly and all [inherited requirements](https://doganulus.github.io/reelay/install/) from reelay, namely a C++ compiler, the boost libraries for C++ and pybind11.

 ## Specification format